 If your question is in regard to a specific module, please contact the module leader listed in the module descriptions, via email.
+If the module leader is to be confirmed (TBC), the head of subject is listed and will also be able to answer your questions.
 If you don't understand your programme regulations please contact your Degree Programme Director (DPD): Daniel.Duncan@newcastle.ac.uk.
 If, after reading the module descriptions, you're struggling to decide which modules to take you can contact your personal tutor via email.